 Because each Underlying is an index that periodically rebalances, it is possible that the Notes could be treated as a series of income-bearing single financial contracts, each of which matures on the next rebalancing date.
-If the Notes were properly characterized in such a manner, a U.S. Holder would be treated as disposing of the Notes on each rebalancing date in return for new Notes that mature on the next rebalancing date, and a U.S. Holder would accordingly likely recognize capital gain or loss on each rebalancing date equal to the difference between the holder's tax basis in the Notes (which would be disposing of the Notes on such date.)
-Notes (which would be difference between the holder's tax basis in the Notes (which would be adjusted to take into account any prior recognition of gain or loss) and the fair market value of the Notes on such date.
+If the Notes were properly characterized in such a manner, a U.S. Holder would be treated as disposing of the Notes on each rebalancing date in return for new Notes that mature on the next rebalancing date, and a U.S. Holder would accordingly likely recognize capital gain or loss on each rebalancing date to the difference between the holder's tax basis in the Notes (which would be difference between the holder's tax basis in the Notes (which would be difference between the holder's tax basis in the Notes (which would be difference between the holder's tax basis in the Notes (which would be difference between the holder's tax basis in the Notes (which would be difference between the holder's tax basis in the Notes (which would be difference) and a U.S. Holder would accordingly likely recognize capital gain or loss on each rebalancing date and a U.S. Holder would be difference between the holder's tax basis in the Notes (which would be adjusted to take into account any prior recognition of gain or loss) and the fair market value of the Notes on such date.